analysiscenter/batchflow/docs/intro/models.rst

 As usual, the first argument is a model name, while all other arguments are model specific, so read a model documentation to find out what parameters are required to save a model.

-Note, that :meth:`~dataset.Pipeline.save_model` is imperative, i.e. it saves a model right now, but not when a pipeline is executed.
+Note, that :meth:`~batchflow.Pipeline.save_model` is imperative, i.e. it saves a model right now, but not when a pipeline is executed.
 Thus, it cannot be a part of a pipeline's chain of actions (otherwise, this would save the model after processing each batch, which might be highly undesired).